-The more recently enacted federal American Rescue Plan Act of 2021 is expected to result in direct funding being allocated to Washington County in the amount of approximately \$60.5 million, with approximately \$31.2 million being distributed to municipalities located in Washington County and approximately \$29.3 million being retained by the County initially.
-The County has received 50% of the total allocation and expects the remainder to be distributed in June 2022.
-The funding may be used to respond to or mitigate the COVID-19 health emergency or its negative economic impacts, including assistance to households, small businesses, nonprofits, and aid for tourism, travel and hospitality; to provide essential workers with premium pay; to cover revenue loss incurred as a result of the COVID-19 pandemic; or to make necessary investments in water, sewer, or broadband infrastructure.
-Such funds may not be used to support any pension funding or to offset a tax cut.
-The County has not yet determined how the funds initially reserved to the County will be spent.
+The American Rescue Plan Act allocated \$60.5 million to multiple recipients in Washington County, with \$31.2 million being allocated to municipalities located in Washington County and \$29.3 million being retained by the County.
+The funding may be used to respond to or mitigate the COVID-19 health emergency or its negative economic impacts, including assistance to households, small businesses, nonprofits, and aid for tourism, travel and hospitality; to provide essential workers with premium pay; to cover revenue loss incurred as a result of the COVID-19 emergency; or to make necessary investments in water, sewer, or broadband infrastructure.
+The County has spent a portion of the \$29.3 million on premium pay for essential workers.
+The remaining portion of such total amount has been allocated to various projects that include broadband expansion, clean water infrastructure, aid for tourism, and assistance for small business and nonprofits.
+Of the County's allocation, \$15.7 million was appropriated through the fiscal year 2022, while the remaining \$13.6 million is budgeted in the fiscal year 2023 Capital Improvement Plan.